Theological and Religious Perspectives on Bioethics

 Site: Harvard Divinity School

-This course provides students and resident physicians with a framework for understanding the spiritual dimension of lives of patients and of spiritual issues they will confront in the practice of medicine.
-These include patients? struggles with questions of faith, spiritual approaches to problems such as life threatening illness or addiction, as well as the physicians? personal commitments that underlie professionalism.
-Faculty will offer models for approaching these challenges, lead discussions using clinical examples, and facilitate opportunities for extra- classroom experiences, such as working with a hospital chaplain or with spiritual or faith-based programs of healing.
+This course provides students with a framework for understanding the spiritual dimension of lives of patients and of spiritual issues they will confront in the practice of medicine.
+These include patients’ struggles with questions of faith, spiritual approaches to life threatening illnesses, as well as the physicians’ personal commitments that underlie professionalism.
+Faculty will offer models for approaching these challenges, lead discussions using clinical examples, and facilitate opportunities for extra-classroom experiences, such as working with a hospital chaplain or with spiritual or faith-based programs of healing.
 Invited presentations from physicians of differing medical specialties, faiths and world views will explore the implications for your medical practice of various religious and secular traditions, and the role of the clinician in responding to spiritual needs.
 Guest physicians and faculty will also serve as resources for students as they develop their own presentations to the class.
-Reading material: Search Amazon.com B00630Z9NY Jointly offered as HMS ME 726M.
-Additional weekly meeting to be scheduled required for HDS students.

 Site: Faculty of Arts and Sciences